Online Update of Safety Assurances Using Confidence-Based Predictions: Introduction

 \section{Introduction}

 When a robot operates in close proximity to humans, it often employs a model of the human's behavior to predict her future actions, and subsequently, her future states.
 Given the possible future states of the human, the robot may leverage online motion planning methods to plan around these moving obstacles, and generate real-time dynamically feasible and safe trajectories.
-However, when the predictions deviate from the true human behavior, the robot might confidently plan unsafe maneuvers, leading to violations of critical safety constraints.
+However, when the predictions deviate from the true human behavior, the robot might confidently plan unsafe maneuvers and violate critical safety constraints.

 To overcome this challenge, recent works have proposed estimating a confidence parameter in the human model based on how well the predictions align with the observed human behavior \cite{dfkConfidence}.
 The confidence parameter is then used to dilate the possible future actions of the human, essentially predicting every possible human action when the confidence is low.
 Even though promising, this approach is hard to scale for many human-robot applications because an update in the confidence parameter requires recomputing the future human states \textit{online}, which can be computationally demanding even for common, nonlinear dynamical systems.